How to Detox From Bath Salts Safely

 Addiction to bath salts may result in the need of a medical detox.
 Here’s what you should know.

-If you or a loved one has experimented with bath salts and become addicted, Zinnia Healing can help.
+If you or a loved one has experimented with bath salts and become addicted, Zinnia Health can help.
 We offer detox programs, bath salt addiction treatment, and supportive care at our welcoming inpatient facilities.
 We also offer group counseling, aftercare, and outpatient services to help curb cravings.
 Call our helpline 24/7 at (855) 430-9439 or contact us online to connect with one of our caring support specialists.

 What is a Bath Salts Detox?

 Bath salts addiction recovery programs are presented in both inpatient and outpatient methods.

 Outpatient recovery requires attendance at a treatment center a few times each week.
 Outpatient programs provide support groups and individual counseling sessions.

 Some outpatient programs may begin after a successful bath salts detox or at the culmination of an inpatient recovery program.